Sasha Sokolov

 He became known worldwide in the 1970s after his first novel, A School for Fools, was published in translation by Ardis Publishers (Ann Arbor, Michigan) in the US, and was later reissued by Four Walls Eight Windows.
 Sokolov is one of the most important authors of 20th-century Russian literature.
 He is acclaimed for his unorthodox use of language, and for his play with rhythms, sounds and word-associations.
-The author himself coined the term "proeziia" for his work—in between prose and poetry (English close form of the term can sound as "proetry").
+The author himself coined the term "proeziia" for his work—in between prose and poetry (an English analog for the term could be "proetry").

 Biography

 Sokolov is a Canadian citizen and has lived the larger part of his life in the United States and Canada.
 During the Second World War, his father, Major Vsevolod Sokolov, worked as a military attaché at the Soviet embassy in Canada.
 In 1946 Major Sokolov (agent "Davey") was deported from Canada in relation to spying activity.
 After returning to the Soviet Union in 1946 and growing up there, Sokolov did not fit into the Soviet system.
 In 1965 he was discarded from a military university, probably because he had tried to flee the country.
 After that he studied journalism at Moscow State University from 1966 to 1971.
-Shortly after his first daughter was born in 1974 his first marriage ended.
+Shortly after his first daughter was born in 1973 his first marriage ended.

 Sokolov made several attempts to flee the Soviet Union.
 He was caught while crossing the Iranian border, and only his father's connections helped him to avoid a long imprisonment.

 He met his second wife, the Austrian-born Johanna Steindl while she was teaching German at the University in Moscow.
 She smuggled the text of his first novel into the West.
 Only after she started a hunger strike in the Stephansdom in Vienna, Austria, in 1975, was Sokolov allowed to leave the Soviet Union.
 Sokolov left Vienna in late 1976 for the United States after his first novel, A School for Fools had been published.
 In early 1977, Johanna Steindl gave birth to Sokolov's son, who later became a journalist.
-He also had a second daughter named Maria Goldfarb, born in New York in 1986, who is an artist.
+He also has a second daughter named Maria Goldfarb, born in New York in 1986, who is an artist.
 Sokolov later married again several times and is now married to the US rower Marlene Royle.